icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 Slice1 provides interoperability with [Ice][ice] applications and must be enabled explicitly.

 Each Slice file has an associated compilation mode specified with the `mode` statement.
-This statement can only appear once per file, before any other statement.
+This statement can only appear once per file, and must come before any other statement.
 For example:

 ```slice
 // Copyright (c) ACME Corp.